Something New (political party): History

 In the run-up to the 2015 general election, Something New formed party alliances with the Whig Party, My MP 2015 and Rebooting Democracy, and it cross-endorsed candidates from both the Whig Party and Rebooting Democracy.
 Both Smith and Robinson signed the My MP 2015 pledge to respect the will of their constituents.
 Smith signed the West Sussex County Times "Free Speech Charter."
 Something New also recommended several Independent candidates and all the candidates being stood by the Pirate Party UK.

 In the course of the election campaign, both Smith and Robinson attended several pre-election hustings.
 On 21 March 2015, Smith attended one husting organised by the Sussex branch of the Campaign to Protect Rural England.
 Robinson attended one husting in South West Surrey that included the incumbent Member of Parliament and Health Secretary Jeremy Hunt and the chief challenger, National Health Action Party candidate Louise Irvine.

 James Smith stated that he wished to beat the Green Party candidate in Horsham, as the Green Party received only 570 votes at the 2010 general election with very little campaigning.
 However, Smith only received 375 votes whereas the Green Party candidate received 2,151.
 Paul Robinson came 7th in South West Surrey, winning 320 votes or 0.6% of the vote.
 He also came 4th in the Waverley Borough Council election in the Godalming Central and Ockford Ward, winning 485 votes.

 Following the 2015 general election, Something New stood a candidate, Jessie Macneil-Brown, in a by-election in the Stepney Green Ward on Tower Hamlets London Borough Council, that was held on 11 June 2015.
 Macneil-Brown won just over 1% of the vote and came last out of all the candidates.
 Something New also intended to contest the 2016 London Assembly election.
 On 14 May 2015, Lindsey Garrett, Chair of the New Era Tenants Association, was announced as Something New's candidate for Mayor of London in the 2016 London mayoral election.
 Garrett was instrumental in removing Westbrook Partners from the estate and worked with Russell Brand and other New Era residents throughout the campaign.
 However, on 30 November 2015, it was announced via the Something New website that Garrett had withdrawn her potential candidacy.

 OpenPolitics Project

 The OpenPolitics Project was launched in August 2013.
-It is an open-source manifesto, in that anyone is free to contribute a policy that is then discussed and subject to consensus or scrapped.
+It was an open-source manifesto, in that anyone was free to contribute a policy that was then discussed and subject to consensus or scrapped.
 It combines elements of open-source governance and also direct democracy and consensus democracy.
-The project is organised on GitHub and the contribution process is operated in a way similar to Wikipedia's.
+The project was organised on GitHub and the contribution process is operated in a way similar to Wikipedia's.

-The manifesto is supported by a base of active contributors, numbering roughly 25.
+The manifesto was supported by a base of active contributors, numbering roughly 25.
 Any candidates are open to stand on the OpenPolitics Manifesto, however only Something New and their two candidates for the 2015 general election have pledged to stand on the policies.